massoncheg/forgejo-docs/docs/admin/installation-binary.md

   PROTOCOL = sendmail
   FROM = "Forgejo Git" <noreply@yourdomain.com>
   ```
-- By default Forgejo will listen to the port 3000 but that can be [changed to 80 with `HTTP_PORT`](../config-cheat-sheet/) like this:
+- By default, Forgejo will listen on the port 3000, but that can be [changed to 80 with `HTTP_PORT`](../config-cheat-sheet/) like this:
   ```ini
   [server]
   HTTP_PORT = 80
   ```

-When you're done editing the app.ini, save it and start the forgejo service again:
+When you're done editing the app.ini, save it and start the Forgejo service again:

 ```sh
 sudo systemctl start forgejo.service